 Some of the more severe side effects that can come with synthetic hormone replacement include:

-In any way, it’s important to retest your hormone levels regularly and to use saliva hormone tests to make sure you have the accurate levels (in this case urine will not be exact enough and blood tests even less, unless you are asking for the free form).
+In any way, it’s important to retest your hormone levels regularly and to use saliva hormone tests to make sure you have the accurate levels.

 You can influence how peri menopause goes for you!